Catherine Allsop Griswold

 Catherine Allsop Griswold was a corsetmaker whose 31 apparel-related patents played a role in the Dress Reform Movement of 1876.

-Griswold had the most patents held by any woman in the United States of America at the time.
-Among Griswold’s apparel-related patents, was the skirt-supporting corset.
+She had the most patents held by any woman in the United States at the time.
+Among her apparel-related patents was the skirt-supporting corset.

 Griswold created more than 30 corset designs to better serve wearers from as early as 1866.
-19 of the patents were related to improving the comfortability of corsets for women by adjusting the mechanical design.
+19 of the patents were related to improving the comfort of corsets for women by adjusting the mechanical design.

-One of her most notable innovations was a corset that had skirt-supporting ribbons, which helped distribute the weight of heavier skirts over the entirety of a woman’s body and allowed for women to be less fatigued and have a greater range of movement.
+One of her most notable innovations was a corset that had skirt-supporting ribbons, which helped distribute the weight of heavier skirts over the entirety of a woman's body and allowed women to be less fatigued and have a greater range of movement.

 When Griswold was resident in New York, the Worcester Corset Company manufactured her designs.

-In 1893, Griswold's skirt-supporting corset won an award when it was featured at the World's Columbian Exposition in Chicago, where it appeared along with other dress-reform items including a bust supporter by Olivia Flynt and another reform corset by Emmeline Philbrook.
+In 1893, Griswold's skirt-supporting corset won an award when it was featured at the World's Columbian Exposition in Chicago, where it appeared along with other dress-reform items, including a bust supporter by Olivia Flynt and another reform corset by Emmeline Philbrook.

-A Madam Griswold's corset from 1876 is held by Metropolitan Museum of Art.
+A Madam Griswold's corset from 1876 is held by the Metropolitan Museum of Art.